-If you contact us at Legal Helpline, you will be offered a free, no obligation consultancy session where you can discuss your case with an experienced solicitor.
+If you contact us at Legal Helpline, you will be offered a free, no obligation consultancy session where you can discuss your case with an experienced expert.
 During this session, you can freely ask any questions you may have regarding making a hotel accident claim, and we will use the time to gather all the facts from you surrounding your case.
 If we feel you have a legitimate case, we will most likely offer to take your case on for you on your behalf on a no win no fee basis.
 If you’re in agreement, we will then set to work on your case instantly, gathering more evidence and other facts that will enable us to build you a strong and successful claims case.

 We may also offer you a free local medical if we feel this could be of benefit.

 As mentioned above, we offer a no win no fee service.
 This means that if we take on your case for you, but do not win, you will not have to pay us anything at all for our legal costs.
 If we win however, we simply take a small percentage of your settlement amount.

 There are a number of benefits to hiring a no win no fee solicitor such as:

 - No upfront costs – Many people simply just don’t have the money to pay legal costs upfront especially if they have lost income due to their injury.
 With no win no fee, there are no upfront costs to worry about.